Joe Charleson: Elephant & Vehicle

 Doug Steakley: Lion cubs Suzanna Spencer: Soup on the Serengeti

-Arusha Coffee Lodge is an ideal place to relax and rejuvenate before or after your safari.
-This exclusive boutique hotel radiates the warmth and ambience of the old colonial homes...
+A serene place to relax and rejuvenate before or after your safari, this exclusive boutique hotel in the shadow of Mt.
+Meru radiates the colonial ambience of East Africa's historic coffee plantations.

 Arusha Coffee Lodge